Skip to content

 Token distribution (TBD)

-The project name/ticker has been updated to TIMLG.
+The project name/ticker has been updated to TIMLG (TimeLog).

 Until defined, the public docs will only describe protocol economics (how the game settles and routes value), not a market distribution plan.